trufflesuite/trufflesuite.com/src/guides/getting-started-with-drizzle-and-react/index.md

 ```

 <p class="alert alert-info">
-<strong>Note</strong>: If you're on Windows and encountering problems running this command, please see the documentation on [resolving naming conflicts on Windows](/docs/advanced/configuration#resolving-naming-conflicts-on-windows).
+<strong>Note</strong>: If you're on Windows and encountering problems running this command, please see the documentation on <a href="/docs/truffle/reference/configuration.html#resolving-naming-conflicts-on-windows">resolving naming conflicts on Windows</link>.
 </p>

 You should see output similar to the following: